nchepiga/homepage/docs/workshop.md

 9. Luisa Eck, Critical lines and ordered phases in a Rydberg-blockade ladder

-10. Samuel Nyckees, Critical line of the triangular Ising antiferromagnet in a field from a C3-symmetric corner transfer matrix algorithm

-11. María Cea Fernández, Exploring the phase diagram of the quantum one-dimensional ANNNI model
+10. María Cea Fernández, Exploring the phase diagram of the quantum one-dimensional ANNNI model

-12. Liam Bond and Jiri Minar, Open and constrained dynamics with variational non-Gaussian ansatz
+11. Liam Bond and Jiri Minar, Open and constrained dynamics with variational non-Gaussian ansatz

-13. Miguel Frías-Pérez, XXX

-14. Shobna Singh, XXX
+12. Shobna Singh, Quantum dimer model on a two-dimensional quasicrystal using MPS-DMRG

 **Participants**